 Can I stimulate my baby’s language development?

-You sure can and it’s actually highly recommended!
-The more language a baby hears, the better she will be at acquiring and speaking lots of words.
-To speak, babies must develop their receptive language, meaning they are able to understand the meaning of a particular word.
-The best way to help your little one develop this type of language is by constantly speaking to her.
-So, talk with your baby all the time.
-Tell her what you are doing, narrate her actions, sing, read stories, ask questions, use funny voices, and respond to her and her cues with language.
+You sure can and it’s highly recommended!
+The more language a baby hears, the better they will be at acquiring and saying lots of words.
+To speak, babies must develop their receptive language, meaning they can understand the meaning of a particular word.
+The best way to help your little one develop this type of language is by constantly speaking to them.
+So, talk with your baby as much as you can.
+Tell them what you are doing, narrate their actions, sing, read stories, ask questions, use funny voices, and respond to them and their cues with language.
 Also, remember to speak slowly and clearly, name every object and person instead of using pronouns, and use lots of repetition.

 If your baby is not speaking just yet, don’t worry!
-If at around 12 months of age your baby uses other forms of communication such as pointing at things or using gestures, she is doing great!
-These forms of communication are as valid as language and your little one is learning important social skills by doing so.
-Help her acquire language by clearly naming the object she points to.
+If at around 12 months of age your little one uses other forms of communication such as pointing at things or using gestures, they’re doing great!
+These forms of non-verbal communication are as valid as language and your little one is learning important social skills by doing so.
+Remember every kid develops at their own pace, but you can always try to help them acquire language by clearly naming the objects they point to!

 Keep reinforcing your little one’s language and in no time you’ll have a little chatterbox running around the house!

 If you’d like to learn more, check out: